Stefano Raffaele

 Stefano Raffaele (born March 15, 1970) is an Italian comics book artist.

 Biography

 Born in Milan, his first published work was in Lazarus Ledd #4 in 1994.
 From the following year, he worked for American comics series such as New Gods, Birds of Prey, Batman, X-Men Adventures, X-Factor and Conan the Barbarian.
-In 2000, he pencilled Arkhain, a science-fiction mini-series published by Marvel Italia.
+In 2000, he penciled Arkhain, a science-fiction mini-series published by Marvel Italia.
 He also wrote and drew Fragile which appeared in Metal Hurlant magazine.

 In 2007, it was announced that Fragile would be made into a film to be directed by Eduardo Rodriguez.